 It was remarked that “white labor is scarce in Santa Rosa” while many Chinese men were out of work and crowding into the tenements on Hinton avenue to save money.
 It was also written that they were going hungry, reduced to foraging for greens along the banks of the creek and on the Plaza.
 It’s difficult to understand how that could be the case, given that Chinese truck gardens had been feeding the entire town not so long before.

 Oddly, the only real conflict in Sonoma county centered on Duncan’s Mills.
 The League in that vicinity had a torchlight rally and marched on the little Chinatown there to demand the residents clear out.
 The mill owners contacted the U.S. Marshal and asked him to appoint a deputy to protect the Chinese workers.
 Complaints over this went on for weeks, with the Republican paper and the Leagues squawking over the involvement of a federal officer instead of local police, plus that it was really a labor issue because the mills brought in Chinese workers instead of hiring white men from the community.
+(UPDATE: There was some vigilante activity in Bloomfield, including an attempt to blow up a laundry and salting of a water source.)

 The March 1 boycott deadline came and went, but apparently little changed.
 A banner was hung over a downtown street reading, “The Chinese Must Go; We Mean Strictly Business!”
 In terms of threats, that ranked down there with a schoolyard bully drawing a line in sand while toothlessly bellowing, “you step over this and you’re really gonna get it!”